Avempace: Botany

 Avempace is known to have made contributions to the field of botany in addition to philosophy and the physical sciences.
 His work, titled Kitab al-nabat (The Book of Plants) is a commentary influenced by the work De Plantis.
 In this commentary, Avempace discusses the morphology of various plants and attempts to classify them based on their similarities.
 He also writes about the reproductive nature of plants and their supposed genders based on his observations of palm and fig trees.
 Kitab al-nabat was written in Arabic and has most recently been translated into Spanish.

 Avempace's book Kitāb al-Tajribatayn ‘alā Adwiyah Ibn Wāfid (Book of Experiences on Drugs of Ibn Wafid) is an attempt to classify plants from a pharmacological perspective.
-It is based the work of Ibn al-Wafid, a physician and Avempace's predecessor, and is said to have influenced the later work of Ibn al-Baitar, a prominent Arab pharmacologist and botanist.
+It is based on the work of Ibn al-Wafid, a physician and Avempace's predecessor, and is said to have influenced the later work of Ibn al-Baitar, a prominent Arab pharmacologist and botanist.

 Avempace's work in botany is evident in his political works.